cloud-bulldozer/benchmark-comparison/README.md

 As a contributor, more often than not you'll be adding code to benchmarks dir.

+### CodeStyling and Linting

+Touchstone uses [pre-commit](https://pre-commit.com) framework to maintain the code linting and python code styling.<br>
+The CI would run the pre-commit check on each pull request.<br>
+We encourage our contributors to follow the same pattern, while contributing to the code.<br>

+The pre-commit configuration file is present in the repository `.pre-commit-config.yaml`<br>
+It contains the different code styling and linting guide which we use for the application.

+Following command can be used to run the pre-commit:<br>
+`pre-commit run --all-files`

+If pre-commit is not installed in your system, it can be install with : `pip install pre-commit`

 ### Benchmarks

 To add a new benchmark, you'll create your the class and define three member function which will need to put together the following 5 types of keys: